 “She was the very essence of New York City,” Midler said, “Not in a gritty, real sense, but in a passionate, romantic, ethereal way.
 She would take ordinary people in the most ordinary situations and spin them into heroic figures.”
 She called Nyro an artist for whom "love was the main thing."

 Nyro is the only modern influence Joni Mitchell acknowledges, and she's inspired a host of others.
-The Fifth Dimension, Blood Sweat & Tears, Three Dog Night, and VIP Barbara Streisand all had hits with her songs.
+The Fifth Dimension, Blood Sweat & Tears, Three Dog Night, and VIP Barbra Streisand all had hits with her songs.
 Elton John and Elvis Costello discussed Nyro's significant influence on both of them during the premiere episode of Costello's interview show Spectacle on the Sundance channel.
 Read more about Laura Nyro.

 “I thank you for this bright green laurel resting now upon my brow,” Donovan said upon accepting his induction.
 “I thank you, goddess, and I thank you, muses, and I thank my fellow artists all.”